 Puerto Princesa is especially famous for one attraction the Underground River NP.
 Here you drive a couple of kilometers along an underground river, the longest one in the world.
-Since a few years this river is considered as one of the seven nature wonders of the world.
+Since a few years, this river is considered as one of the seven natural wonders of the world.

 If you only have one day in Puerto Princesa, as we had, you should do this, but isn’t a sight you should never miss out on.

 The next day our plane departed from Puerto Princesa to Kaliko.
 Boracay calling!